 The internet has changed almost every aspect of modern life, and commerce has been no exception.
 With e-commerce growing 23% year-over-year, new opportunities for online brands and retailers are emerging every day.
 Technology has enabled brands to reach customers globally, dramatically increasing their potential customer base.

 But with so many brands vying for consumers’ attention in the digital landscape, it can be difficult to get noticed.
-Even assuming you have a great product and an exciting brand image, you still need a platform to get your message across.
+Even assuming you have a great product and brand, you still need a platform to get your message across.
 You have to use the right methods through the right media.
 And more than ever, the right media is social media.

 The Age of Social Commerce

-Any ecommerce entrepreneur worth their salt knows that a presence on social media is not just a good idea, it’s a necessity.
+Any e-commerce entrepreneur worth their salt knows a presence on social media isn’t just a good idea, it’s a necessity.
 Facebook has 2 billion users, with Instagram exceeding 800,000 in 2017.
 That’s a massive potential audience.
 But having a Facebook page or Instagram feed does nothing if you don’t know how to use them.
-For that, you need marketing strategy that embraces the changing landscape of online commerce.
+For that, you need a marketing strategy that embraces the changing landscape of online commerce.
 You need to engage in social commerce.